Dragon chicken is an Indo-Chinese dish featuring spiced fried chicken coated in a spicy ketchup-based sauce with peppers and cashew nuts.

 My version is a play on a restaurant-style dish that adds sriracha sauce and fish sauce into the mix and takes just over 30 minutes to cook.

-Spicy Fried Indo-Chinese Chicken
+Fried Indo-Chinese Dragon Chicken

-The chicken is fried in a batter that has much more in common with an Amritsari fish fry than Chinese sweet and sour pork balls.
+Chicken fried in a delicious batter that has more in common with my Amritsari fish fry than a typical Chinese batter is combined with a spicy ketchup-based sauce.

 Frequently Asked Questions